Turning Point USA Members Want Candace Owens To Step Down After Hitler Comments

 The Daily Beast says that they asked Owens about her thoughts on Hitler, and she said she believes he was “the scum of the earth.”

 The chapters of Turning Point aren’t the first to want to distance themselves from Owens.
 For nearly a year, Owens was advising Kanye West, introducing him to Donald Trump and reportedly opening Kanye’s eyes to the relationship between slavery and the Democratic party.
-Soon after the rapper’s appearance as the musical guest on SNL, West distanced himself from Owens after making a number of odd comments on live television.
+Soon after the rapper’s appearance as the musical guest on Saturday Night Live, West distanced himself from Owens after making a number of odd comments on live television.